 In 1970 the Essoldo Cinema was closed for modernisation.
 The entire decorative stone facade was covered over in blue metal cladding, the foyers had drop ceilings installed hiding original plaster mouldings and curtains were hung on the walls.
 The auditorium received the most alteration when the floor was extended forward from the front of the dress circle down to the front of the stage.
 A false ceiling was suspended across from the underside of the gallery to the proscenium arch which was hidden from view.
 The new auditorium now seated 471 and had curtained walls.
 The original orchestra stalls seating area was unused and became a storage space.
 To the general public and patrons using the building, there was no trace to be seen of the original splendid Edwardian Beaux-Arts decoration.
 It re-opened on 3rd December 1970 with Alan Arkin in “Catch 22”.

 On 1st April 1972 it became the Classic Cinema but this closed on 1st December 1973.
-It was re-opened as a live theatre re-named the Broadway Theatre.
-The dressing rooms, unused for over 20 years, were renovated and the stage brought back into use with productions of “Cycle Sluts” (a male drag-group, direct from Los Angeles), and the British ‘sex’ comedy hit “Pyjama Tops”.
+It was re-opened by impresario and theatre owner Larry Parnes as a live theatre re-named the Broadway Theatre.
+The dressing rooms, unused for over 20 years, were renovated and the stage brought back into use with a production of “Cycle Sluts” (a male drag-group, direct from Los Angeles) in April & May 1976 which proved popular, but unfortunately it opened at the same time as another drag revue “La Grande Eugene” at the Round House in Camden Town.
+The next production to be staged was the British ‘sex’ comedy hit “Pyjama Tops” which had a glass-fronted swimming pool installed on the stage.
 After a couple more productions the Broadway Theatre closed, its far-away distance from London’s West End theatre district being given as one reason for the failure.